comatory/portion-tracker/README.md

 The `package.json` file is set up to work with Heroku service.
 Feel free to modify this to your needs.
 If you want to preview the production frontend app in development backend server, run `npm run heroku-postbuild`.
 This will build the frontend app and place it into `public/` directory, the backend server then reads it from there.
+Do not forget to run `npm run db:seed` to add required data.

 ## Heroku